mattmartini/Dev-Util/README.md

     $sem->unlock;

 # EXAMPLES
-Example programs demonstrate how the `Dev::Util` modules can be used are in the F<examples> dir.
+Example programs demonstrate how the `Dev::Util` modules can be used are in the `examples` dir.

 # INSTALLATION